 Here is another house slab that exhibited differential vertical movement, causing all manner of interior cosmetic cracking, but the exterior brick veneer was spared by the presence of full height joints.
 The joint itself opened 1 inch wider at the top, but prevented the brick from cracking except at the very bottom left.
 The joint filler fell apart and the aesthetics are not pleasing, but it is much better than horribly cracked brick veneer 15 feet in both directions.
 Note that the perimeter beam cracked.

 Mitigating Effects of Clay Soil Movement

 The ideal mitigation method is to perform soil improvement.
 Below are some examples of projects where soil improvement was performed to reduce the design PVR to a level acceptable to the Owner, Architect, Structural Engineer, and Builder, hopefully congruenlty.
-Note that Capital Geotechnical Services provided the geotechnical engineering services for all but 1 of the projects presented below.
+Note that Capital Geotechnical Services provided the geotechnical engineering services for all of the projects presented below.

 An effective way to reduce the risk of differential soil and foundaton slab movement is to perform soil improvement.
 A mitigation effort Mr. Kauffman has been promoting for over 15 years.
 This custom home site in Cedar Park included removal of 18 inches of dark expansive clay and replacing it with compacted granular select fill (crushed limestone).
 The thickness of the native clay varied from 2 to 3 feet and was underlain by limestone rock.
 The improvement reduced the design PVR to an acceptable level.